NEUR-101 Introduction to Neuroscience

 PSYC-342 Behavioral Neuroscience

 Explores neurophysiological influences on behavior.
 Topics may include human communication, learning and memory, visual processing, ingestive behavior, sleep, emotion and stress, addiction, aggression, reproductive behavior, and neurological and neuropsychological disorders.
-Prerequisite: PSYC-101.
+Prerequisite: Sophomore standing and PSYC-101.

 PSYC-344 Learning Processes